 Compounding is the practice of preparing customized medications to meet specific patient needs.
-With a prescription from your doctor, our specially trained compounding pharmacists can change dosage strength, adjust dosage form to a more comfortable application or combine medication to achieve better results.
+With a prescription from your doctor, the specially trained and licensed pharmacists at our pharmacy can change dosage strength, adjust dosage form to a more comfortable application or combine medications to help achieve better results.

 Compounding is an important component of a person’s health by creating a personalized medicine tailored to that person’s needs.
 That may include a child who can’t easily take oral pills, someone with a gluten allergy or a person that needs a drug that’s in short supply.
-Mass-produced medications have their limitations, and it’s the job of Pharmaca’s compounding pharmacy to make sure we find a solution to those limitations.
+Mass-produced medications and commercially available drugs have their limitations, and it’s the job of Pharmaca’s quality compounding experts, to find a solution to overcome those limitations.

 - Need gluten-free medications or pills, or have allergies to common mass-produced medicine fillers (casein, gluten, dyes, etc.)